go-openapi/swag/README.md

    * `github.com/mailru/easyjson` is now only a dependency for module `github.com/go-openapi/swag/jsonutils/adapters/easyjson/json`, for users willing to import that module.
+   * integration tests and benchmarks use all the dependencies are published as their own module
+* other dependencies are test dependencies drawn from `github.com/stretchr/testify`

 ## Release notes

-### v0.25.0 [draft, unreleased]
+### v0.25.0

 **New with this release**:

 * requires `go1.24`, as iterators are being introduced
 * removes the dependency to `mailru/easyjson` by default (#68)
   * functionality remains the same, but performance may somewhat degrade for applications that relied on `easyjson`
-* users of the JSON or YAML utilities who want to use `easyjson` as their prefered JSON seriliazer library will be able to do so by registering this the corresponding JSON adapter at runtime.
+  * users of the JSON or YAML utilities who want to use `easyjson` as their prefered JSON serializer library will be able to do so by registering this the corresponding JSON adapter at runtime.
 See below.
   * ordered keys in JSON and YAML objects: this feature used to rely solely on `easyjson`.
     With this release, an implementation relying on the standard `encoding/json` is provided.
+  * an independent [benchmark](./jsonutils/adapters/testintegration/benchmarks/README.md) to compare the different adapters
-* improved float is integer check (`conv.IsFloat64AJSONInteger`) (#59)
+* improves the "float is integer" check (`conv.IsFloat64AJSONInteger`) (#59)
+* removes the _direct_ dependency to `gopkg.in/yaml.v3` (indirect dependency is still incurred through `stretchr/testify`) (#127)
+* exposed `conv.IsNil()` (previously kept private): a safe nil check (accounting for the "non-nil interface with nil value" nonsensical go trick)

 **What coming next?**